-Difficulty with Activities
+Experiencing Difficulties with Daily Activities

-Quite often cataracts can begin to interfere with your ability to perform daily activities, such as cooking, cleaning, or even hobbies you once enjoyed.
+Quite often, cataracts can begin to interfere with your ability to perform daily activities, such as cooking, cleaning, or even hobbies you once enjoyed.

 It’s important to note that the severity and progression of cataracts can vary among individuals, and not everyone may experience all of these symptoms.
 If you notice any changes in your vision or have concerns about the health of your eyes, it is always advisable to consult with an ophthalmologist or optometrist for a thorough evaluation.